-Stigfossen and Tverrdalsfossen were the pair of main waterfalls surrounding the famous 11-turn serpentine road Trollstigen (“the troll ladder”).
+Stigfossen and Tverrdalsfossen were the pair of waterfalls framing the famous 11-turn serpentine road called Trollstigen (“the troll ladder”).

 Stigfossen from Trollstigen

-The larger waterfall that we noticed as we approached Trollstigen was Stigfossen, which we thought was the main feature waterfall of the two.
+The larger waterfall that we noticed as we approached Trollstigen was Stigfossen, which we thought was the main waterfall.

 We were able to see this 180m waterfall from various angles at several parts of the serpentine road.

-The progression for us started with a full frontal view near the bottom of the road before Trollstigen’s first switchback.
+The progression for us started with a full frontal view near the bottom of the road just after the Trollstigen’s first two switchbacks.

 More than two-thirds the way up the road we then approached the bridge Stigfossbrua where we got a little sprayed by the mist of Stigfossen’s uppermost sections of its cascade.